Watch strap: NATO straps

-The strap has been used in James Bond movies.
+The Zulu watch strap is a NATO watch strap adaptation using a thicker weave of fabric and more substantial metal hardware employing rounded loops and an oval-shaped buckle and both are typically made of nylon.

-The Zulu watch strap is a NATO watch strap variation generally using a thicker weave of fabric and more substantial metal hardware using rounded loops and an oval-shaped buckle and both are typically made of nylon.
+MN (Marine Nationale) straps are made from elastic and comes with an adjustable buckle.
+They were originally intended for dive watches as they were designed to be easily removed from the wrist of a wetsuit.

-Bund straps, Perlon straps, Marine Nationale straps, Zulu straps, OctoPod straps, and NATO straps go completely around the wrist, including behind the case.
+Perlon straps, Marine Nationale straps, Zulu straps, and NATO straps go completely around the wrist, including behind the case.

 Other wrist strap styles allow the back of the watch case to directly contact the skin.

 Watch strap types

 Clasps

 A folding clasp or deployant clasp or deployant buckle is a device used to close a watch strap.
+(Butterfly clasps have a symmetrical appearance).